 Party in the 70’s style with these must-have accessories!

 When you’re wearing a 70’s-inspired outfit, your accessories are just as important as the rest of your look.
-And this is especially true when you’re heading to a themed party.
+And this is especially true when you’re heading to a themed party or night out.
 These must-have items will give your outfit that extra something special.

 #1 – Earrings